Begitdj/Telegram-Logger-Bot/README.md

 # TODO
 Saving log to file
 Send log to users
+Auto folder creation for download files and other
 # Starting
 1.Install the telebot library via Pip
 2.Download LogBot.py from repository